 Since 1977 he has taught First Amendment and Communications law at Yale, New York University and Fordham Law Schools and has authored over 200 articles in publications such as the New York Times, the New York Review of Books and the Stanford Law Review.

-Jeffrey Cunard, managing partner of the Washington, D.C. office, leads the firm’s corporate intellectual property, information technology and e-commerce practices.
-He has broad experience in transactions, including software and technology licenses, joint ventures, mergers and acquisitions, and outsourcing arrangements.
+Jeffrey Cunard, managing partner of Debevoise & Plimpton’s Washington, D.C. office, leads the firm’s corporate intellectual property, information technology and e-commerce practices.
+Mr. Cunard’s practice encompasses copyright litigation and U.S. and international media and telecommunications law.
 He is an internationally recognized practitioner in the field of the Internet and cyberlaw and a member of the firm’s Privacy and Data Security practice.
-Mr. Cunard’s practice also encompasses copyright litigation, U.S. and international media and telecommunications law, including privatizations and regulatory advice.

 Mr. Cunard is an active participant in community activities and the arts.
-He is a member of the Board of Trustees of the Freer Gallery of Art/Arthur M. Sackler Gallery, Smithsonian Institution (Chair, 2003-2007; Vice Chair, 2010-present); serves as Secretary of and is on the Board of Directors of Friends of Khmer Culture; and is Counsel to the College Art Association.
+He is a member of the Board of Trustees of the Freer Gallery of Art/Arthur M. Sackler Gallery, Smithsonian Institution (Chair, 2003-2007; Vice Chair, 2010-2014; Secretary, 2014-present); he is a member of the Boards of the Washington National Opera and the Christopher & Dana Reeve Foundation; he serves as Secretary of and is on the Board of Directors of Friends of Khmer Culture; and he is Counsel to the College Art Association.
 He is a past President of the Woolly Mammoth Theatre Company and a past director of both Rhizome.org and the Choral Arts Society of Washington.

 Mr. Cunard graduated summa cum laude in English and Political Science from the University of California at Los Angeles in 1977 and received a J.D. in 1980 from the Yale Law School, where he was an Editor of the Yale Law Journal.
 After graduation from law school, he served as Law Clerk to the Honorable Wm.
 Matthew Byrne, US District Court for the Central District of California.